chenmzh/Knowledgebase/Sometime we also organize knowledge/Mathematical Modeling of Biology/Mathmatical Modelling.md

      \end{align}
      $$

-2. Application: it is usefull to study the local stability of a fix point.
+2. Application: it is useful to study the local stability of a fix point.
 The evolution of the perturbation around the SS is now dependent on the eigenvalue of the Jacobian; more specifically, the real part of the eigenvalues.
 For a 2D system, linearization tells us the stability by the trace of the Jacobian.

 $$
 J =